The Terrible Catsafterme

 • 000.
 Gloria, the First Day – 1/11/1982 UNAIRED Pilot

 • Archie Bunker (Carroll O’Connor) drives his daughter Gloria Bunker Stivic and her son Joey to upstate New York to the office of Dr. Willard Adams DVM, where Gloria has taken a job as an assistant in his veterinary office.
 Archie tries to chat with Dr. Adams, but soon offends him by questioning why, as a failed doctor, did he choose to become a veterinarian rather than a dentist.
 Gloria rushes him back to the car so that he can head home, but he tells Gloria that when she fails at this job, he will be happy to come back and retrieve her.
 Although Joey had been looking forward to getting a dog, Gloria is disappointed when Dr. Adams tells her that he doesn’t allow pets on the premises as it would encourage people to drop off their unwanted pets all of the time.
 Gloria moves her things into her and Joey’s cottage, only to find that Dr. Adams’ assistant Jim Waynewrite (Rich Lohman) is sleeping nude on the fold-out bed in the living room.
 Although Dr. Adams had told him to move out the night before because he caught Jim having his own ‘pet’ Candy, who held the job that Gloria is now replacing, over at his place once too often.
 When Jim finds out that Gloria has absolutely no experience caring for animals, he expresses his disappointment that a woman with no experience has been hired.
 When Gloria tells Joey about the pet policy, he is upset and blames his father Mike for causing this mess by not being there and causing Gloria to have to work at all.
 Gloria begins her work, and meets Dr. Maggie Lawrence, who assists in the O.R. on surgery days.
 She has Gloria answer the phone, where she has to deal with an annoying patient named Louise Cotter-Smith (Ann Sweeny) who wants Dr. Adams to call her back.
 Gloria gradually gets in the swing of things on her first day, even meeting a patient monkey named Michael.
 That evening after everyone has left, Louise Cotter-Smith barges in and drops off a boxful of newborn puppies, telling Gloria to have Dr. Adams put them down, as she doesn’t want their mother to have to nurse the babies, as she wants her ready for a dog show.
 Gloria is furious that Dr. Adams would even entertain having the dogs put to sleep, so she has Joey take them back to their place.
 When Dr. Adams’ handyman Ben (Peter Pastore) tells him that he saw the puppies brought in, but they are now gone, Adams immediately goes to see Gloria.
 She tells him that she is quitting because she can’t work for a man who would put down newborn puppies.
 While she is yelling at him, he is calling Mrs. Cotter-Smith and demanding that she bring the mother over to nurse the puppies, under threat of him revealing that her dog ‘sleeps around’.
 After he hangs up with her, he yells at Gloria for assuming the worst out of him.
 He says that she did one thing right: trying to save the puppies, but she was wrong about him.
 She apologizes and asks if she can keep her job, and she agrees.
 Jim then stops by and yells at Gloria for keeping a recently spayed cat’s cage open, but Dr. Adams comes to her defense and says that it was Ben who did it.
-She ask to hold the cat, and after everyone leaves, she tells her that they both had rough days, even the the cat’s was worse since she had gotten fixed.
+She asks to hold the cat, and after everyone leaves, she tells her that they both had rough days, even though the cat’s day was worse since she had gotten fixed.
+NOTE: This episode later aired as an episode of Archie Bunker’s Place on June 1, 1982, as Gloria: The First Day.
 11/30/24

 Read the rest of this entry »